-These Banana Coconut Quinoa Muffins will seriously take over as your family’s favorite muffin recipe, they are out of this world good!
+These Quinoa Coconut Banana Muffins will seriously take over as your family’s favorite muffin recipe, they are out of this world good!
 And trust me, no one will even be able to tell they are healthy, it can be your dirty little secret.
 They are so sweet, they have the perfect texture, they are packed with protein, naturally sweetened, full of fiber, vegan, gluten free, and will seriously have your kids begging for more!
-You only need one bowl and some silicon muffin liners to make the most incredible muffins EVER!
+You only need one bowl and some silicone muffin liners to make the most incredible muffins EVER!

-I made these muffins with some leftover quinoa that I had made during my weekly meal prep but didn’t use.
-I have been trying to get more protein packed snacks and breakfast ideas for the ladies in my Back to Basics Nutrition course, I decided I would play around with quinoa in muffins.
-Oh man I’m so glad I did.
+I made these quinoa banana muffins with some leftover quinoa that I had made during my weekly meal prep but didn’t use it.
+I have been trying to get more protein packed snacks and breakfast ideas so I decided I would play around with quinoa in muffins.
+Oh man, I’m so glad I did.
 The quinoa added a ton of volume, protein, fiber and other vitamins and minerals and gave the muffins the best texture ever!

 This is likely because their first meal of the day was a surge of sugar!
 That is really no way to treat your body!
 Instead, I am offering you an alternative!
 Just as sweet, seriously just as good (probably better because they are homemade) and packed with all sorts of healthy ingredients like chia seeds, banana, quinoa, protein powder and coconut flour.
 These muffins won’t spike your sugar, are full of protein which helps regulate your food intake naturally and packed with fiber so you digest them slowly!

 IN THIS FREE EBOOK